cameronleger/neural-style-gui/README.md

 # Known Issues
 * Stopping/Cancelling a running Neural Style won't actually kill the process until the next output line is received, which can be a particularly long time if using infrequent progress updates or on slow computers.

+# Contributing
+Feature requests and development efforts for bug fixes and new features are certainly welcome.
+This project is developed using IntelliJ IDEA and the basic project for it is included in the repo.
+## IntelliJ IDEA Code Insight Issue
+By default, IntelliJ IDEA restricts Code Insight to files of a small size, and the Loadcaffe.java file is too large for this to work.
+This results in some files showing errors where Loadcaffe is used because it cannot parse the file.
+To get rid of these errors, you must follow [the instructions in this Stack Overflow answer](http://stackoverflow.com/questions/23057988/file-size-exceeds-configured-limit-2560000-code-insight-features-not-availabl/23058324#23058324).